Get your personal plan match in 2 minutes

 The Faith Requirement Landscape in 2026

 Health sharing ministries were originally created as faith-based alternatives to insurance, operating under an ACA exemption (Section 1402(d)) that applies to religious organizations.
 To qualify for this exemption, ministries must facilitate the sharing of medical expenses among members “of a similar faith.”
 Some interpret this broadly (any belief system), while others require strict adherence to specific Christian doctrines.
+Because they are not insurers, the NAIC has noted that health sharing plans — religious or secular — carry no guarantee of payment and are not subject to the same consumer-protection requirements as licensed insurance.

 | Plan | Faith Requirement | Church Attendance? | Individual/mo |